Wevah/IDNA-Cocoa/README.md

 https://derailer.org/
 https://github.com/Wevah/Punycode-Cocoa

 An IDNA String extension and NSString overlay, based on [UTS #46](https://unicode.org/reports/tr46/).
+Currently implents the full conversion table and joiner validation.

 Use this to convert internationalized domain names (IDN) between Unicode and ASCII.